ivenstein/udacity-nd0067-deployment-process/README.md

 The e2e tests are using Protractor and Jasmine.

+### Contributing

+Contributions to the devopement of this project is highly appreciated.
+You can fork, make your changes and open a new pull request for review and updates on the main application.

 ## Built With

 - [Angular](https://angular.io/) - Single Page Application Framework
 - [Node](https://nodejs.org) - Javascript Runtime
 - [Express](https://expressjs.com/) - Javascript API Framework

 ## License